kaissaradi/kilosort/README.md

 ### 5. Run `path-setup.sh`

-Now that your Conda environment is active, run the `path-setup.sh` script to configure the necessary paths.
+Now that your Conda environment is active, run the `path-setup.sh` script to configure the necessary paths. before running this script, open the file using a text editor and update the paths to your data folder.

 1. **Navigate to your home directory**:
    ```bash